Fetal Lung Lesions

 - Hybrid lesions: A lung lesion that has features of both a CCAM and a BPS is called a hybrid lesion.
 In these cases, imaging studies will show an abnormal arterial blood vessel feeding the mass as well as cysts within the lesion.

 - Pleural effusion: Pleural effusion is a condition in which excess fluid accumulates around the lungs.
+It is sometimes called fetal hydrothorax.
 This fluid build-up can be caused by poor pumping by the heart, or by inflammation or swelling, or by certain congenital lung lesions (i.e. large extralobar BPS).

 - Congenital high airway obstruction syndrome (CHAOS): CHAOS results when there is an airway obstruction blocking your baby’s trachea (windpipe) or larynx.
 CHAOS is associated with a variety of conditions that can obstruct the trachea such as laryngeal atresia.
 CHAOS can result in large, overinflated lungs and dilated, stretched out airways.
 The enlarged lungs put pressure on the heart and make it work harder.